awsdocs/amazon-redshift-management-guide/doc_source/analyzing-query-execution.md

   Additionally, sometimes the query optimizer breaks complex SQL queries into parts and creates temporary tables with the naming convention volt\_tt\_*guid* to process the query more efficiently\.
 In this case, both the explain plan and the actual query execution summary apply to the last statement that was run\.
 You can review previous query IDs to see the explain plan and actual query execution summary for each of the corresponding parts of the query\.

-  For more information about the difference between the explain plan and system views and logs, see [Analyzing the Query Summary](https://docs.aws.amazon.com/redshift/latest/dg/c-analyzing-the-query-summary.html) in the *Amazon Redshift Database Developer Guide*\.
+  For more information about the difference between the explain plan and system views and logs, see [Analyzing the query summary](https://docs.aws.amazon.com/redshift/latest/dg/c-analyzing-the-query-summary.html) in the *Amazon Redshift Database Developer Guide*\.
 + **Actual**\.
 This tab shows the actual steps and statistics for the query that was executed\.
 This information displays in a textual hierarchy and visual charts for **Timeline** and **Execution time**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/redshift/latest/mgmt/images/cm-metrics-query-exec-details-actual.png)